About Us

 Caring ...
 Advocating ...
 Educating

 Blind Hope Cat Sanctuary was formed to address the need for a permanent, cage-free home for cats deemed "unadoptable" by animal shelters.
 Many shelters often euthanize cats who are blind, injured, FIV+, elderly or have other issues that label them as unadoptable.
-We only accept special-needs cats from local shelters so we can continue to provide the high quality care they require and deserve.
+We only accept special-needs cats from local shelters, rescues, or TNR groups so we can continue to provide the high quality care they require and deserve.

 We support and promote the value of ALL feline lives through spay/neuter programs and by promoting Trap-Neuter-Return (TNR) as the most humane method available to control the issue of cat overpopulation.